 As a commercial truck driver, life on the road is demanding and can be challenging.
 You never know what you might run into, which is why it’s always best to be prepared.
 Of course, you want your hauling journey to be as comfortable as possible so that you can get your job done efficiently and in a timely manner.
 Having all the right gear can certainly help you do just that.
 It can also be easy to forget things, so we recommend making a complete checklist of your own and utilizing it before every trip!

 First and foremost, you want to make sure you have essential items.
 These are items that you use on a daily basis, such as clothing, toiletries, and food.
 When it comes to clothing, you want to make sure that you bring enough clothes for the duration of your trip.
 How many days will you be gone?
 Make sure to bring clothing for each day, plus a few extras just in case they get dirty or otherwise uncomfortable.
 The type of clothing you bring will likely depend on your destination.
 What is the weather expected to be like?
 Be sure to check the upcoming forecast– You wouldn’t want to be stuck in cold temperatures without warm clothes.

 Some drivers may choose to keep weather-specific clothing items in their cab year-round, just in case of emergency.
 This is a personal preference and is entirely up to you.
-Here are some of the basic clothing items and accessories you may want to bring along with you on the road:
+Here are some of the basic clothing items and accessories you may want to put on your truck driver gear checklist: